 These insanely easy ways to save money on meat purchases will totally revamp your grocery budget.
 If your family happens to be meat eaters, it can really be tough to manage staying in budget.
 These tips will help you to not only keep feeding them hearty meals they love, but will keep you from spending all of your money just on meat and not being able to buy other ingredients.

 7 Insanely Easy Ways To Save Money On Meat Purchases

 Buy direct from the farm.
 If you have heard people mention buying a side of beef, then you understand what this means.
-If you have a local farm that raises beef, pork or chickens you may be able to purchase in bulk or even smaller pieces for a lower per pound rate than you can in store.
+Find a local farm that raises beef, pork, or chickens and you may be able to purchase in bulk or even smaller pieces for a lower per pound rate than you can in-store.
 If you can’t afford or don’t think you can use a large amount quickly enough, you can easily split with a local friend or family member.
-Instead of paying a higher rate for specific cuts, you pay one flat rate per pound and can split that meat up into ground beef, steaks, ribs, roasts and more.
+Instead of paying a higher rate for specific cuts, you pay one flat rate per pound and can split that meat up into ground beef, steaks, ribs, roasts, and more.

-Use cheaper cuts of meat in appropriate recipes.
+Use cheaper cuts of meat in the appropriate recipes.
 There are so many ways to save money on meat simply by changing the type of meat you buy.
 Instead of using boneless skinless chicken breasts, use boneless skinless chicken thighs.
-Instead of buying cut apart bone in chicken, buy the fryer and cut it up yourself.
-For roasts and tougher cuts of meat, slow cook them to tenderize then shred for tacos, enchiladas, sandwiches and more.
+Instead of buying cut apart bone-in chicken, buy the fryer and cut it up yourself.
+For roasts and tougher cuts of meat, slow cook them to tenderize then shred for tacos, enchiladas, sandwiches, and more.
 Lower end cuts of steak can be just as tender when you marinade, pound them out and tenderize before cooking.

 How do you save money on meat?